data-preservation-programs/singularity/CONTRIBUTING.md

 - Make sure your code is formatted and pass `make lint` before submitting a PR.

 ### Code Generation
-- Make sure all code generation is up to date before submitting a PR.
+- Make sure all code generations are up-to-date before submitting a PR.
 To generate the code, run `make generate`.